Website Manager

 Q: Can my child play with jewelry or beads in their hair?

 A: No jewelry or anything that could cause harm to other players or themselves can be worn.
 This rule includes hair beads and barrettes and even casts.
-We recommend that ears be pierced between seasons, because earrings must be removed to play.
-This is a Florida Youth Soccer rule and not discretionary for the referees or club officials.
+We recommend that ears be pierced between seasons, because earrings must be removed or covered to play.
+This is a Florida Youth Soccer rule and is not discretionary for the referees or club officials.

 Q: Can my child bring a friend to practice?